migangtor/dbt-crash-course/README.md

 #7.
 Find the YAML File -> to find the file -> Shell: find / -name "profiles.yml" 2>/dev/null
     -> 1) in warp it will allow you to open in VS CODE.
        2) in mac ⌘⇧G in the open dialog of the app
+#8.
+Source the key file in json from GCP corresponding to your service account
+    -> go to -> Options -> IAM & Admin/Service Accounts-> Enter the Service Account details -> create account
+    - Once created click on the email link and go to the keys menu a
+#9.
+Create new key, this will download a json file into your machine.
+Store the file in the same directory where the profiles.yml is
+#10.
+Update the key file credentials with the path of the downloaded file